 Kindergarten – 12th Grade

-The LPO Annual Young Artists’ Concerto Competition will take place at the University of New Orleans Performing Arts Center Recital Hall on December 4, 2021.
+The LPO Annual Young Artists’ Concerto Competition took place at Tulane University’s Dixon Hall on Saturday, October 1, 2022.

 Participants will be required to perform one movement of a standard concerto or short piece for their instrument and orchestra.
 The selection should be no longer than ten minutes in duration and must be a piece that has an orchestra accompaniment (no solo piano sonatas, for example).
 Contestants must also provide their own accompanists.
 The competition will be divided into two categories: Grades K-8 and grades 9-12.
 All previous contestants are strongly encouraged to participate (winners of previous year’s competition are ineligible).
 A committee of musicians from the LPO will select the winners.